 - recognize utility bill terms (kW, kWh, Therms) and how they play a part in energy management.

 - begin the process of benchmarking your energy usage.

 - communicate to those in your congregation how energy responsibility impacts the overall mission and vision of your congregation.

 Colby May is a certified energy manager.
 He has specialized in energy efficiency for the past 15 years and has performed energy audits at more than 1,500 commercial-sized facilities across the nation, including churches, seminaries, local governments, universities and more.
 He is passionate about empowering the church and sees energy consulting as means to change.

 This workshop is 9 a.m.-4 p.m.
-(Eastern time) Thursday, November 30, 2017 in Indianapolis.
+(Eastern time) Thursday, November 8, 2018 in northeast Indiana.
 The cost is $30 per person.
 When congregational teams of three or more register together, the cost is discounted to $25 per person.
 The fee includes continental breakfast, lunch and workshop materials.
 Workshops limited to Indiana congregations.